 The Deaths & The Crackdown

-Back in the old days (before 2012), some 400 people would head down to the river everyday for those daytime booze parties.
+Back in the old days (before 2012), some 400 people would head down to the river every day for those daytime booze parties.
 But alcohol, drugs and a treacherous river are never a good combination.
 Add to that the fact that very little safety measures were taken by the people responsible for organizing the activity.

 As a result, at least 20 deaths were reported each year of drunk tourists drowning in the river or knocking their heads on rocks when attempting to rope swing into the water.
 In 2011, 27 tourists died.
 However, nobody seemed to know if these figures were accurate, since there was a lack of media coverage on the matter.

-And people still kept coming to tempt their fates.
+And yet, people still kept coming to tempt their fates.
 That is, until 2012, when the government finally put a stop to all tubing activities on the river.
-The police cleaned out the drugs scene and reinforced stricter rules on alcohol sales in the area.
+The police cleaned out the drug scene and reinforced stricter rules on alcohol sales in the area.
 Most of the bars in Vang Vieng were shut down.